Tattoos and permanent make-up

 • Red tattoo pigments cause the most reactions, particularly those made from mercury sulfide (cinnabar).
 Hypersensitivity reactions to pigments used to make black, blue, purple and green tattoos are much less common.

 • Some reactions may only happen when the tattoo is exposed to sunlight.
-This is most common with yellow tattoos created from cadmium sulfide but can also occur in red tattoos, as trace amounts of cadmium are added to brighten red tattoo pigment.
+This is most common with yellow tattoos created from cadmium sulfide but can also occur in red tattoos, because trace amounts of cadmium are added to brighten red tattoo pigment.

 Read more about dermatitis.